 Once on Usery Pass Road, the trailhead is about 3 miles north of the junction with McDowell Road.
 Park at the Bulldog Canyon Off Highway Area parking.
 There is space for about 20-25 cars.
 The starting point is directly across Usery Pass Road.

 Cross Usery Pass Road and hike up the sandy road.
 Stay on the wide open sandy road as it continues gradually upwards towards the peak.
-After about a half a mile, you reach a junction.
-There is a hill in the middle, and roads going to the right and to the left.
+After about 0.4 miles a trail rises to the right.
+You can take that, or just continue another tenth of a mile and you reach a junction leading up to the same trail.
+There is a cairn at the base.
 The trail to the summit starts here, in the middle, up the hill.
-I placed some more rocks there on February 25, 2017 to form a more obvious cairn.

 Continue up the trail for another mile or so.
 You will reach the base of the summit.
 A steep summit trail heads straight up to the top of the ridge.
-I fixed up the cairn to make it obvious that this is the right trail.
-From here, it is about a quarter mile to the summit, gaining nearly 300’.
+I fixed up the cairn to make it obvious that this is the right trail with a "UB" and an arrow.
+From here, it is about a third of a mile to the summit, gaining nearly 300’.
 To get to the actual summit, take a left once on top of the ridge.